-Others who have served as president of the school are William W. Hamilton Sr. (1928-42); Duke K. McCall (1943-46); Roland Q. Leavell (1946-58); H. Leo Eddleman (1959-70); Grady C. Cothen (1970-74); and Landrum P. Leavell II, nephew of Roland Leavell, (1974-95).
-On February 23, 1996, Dr. Charles S. “Chuck” Kelley, Jr., of Beaumont, Texas, was elected unanimously as the seminary’s eighth president.
-Prior to his election he had served at the seminary for 13 years as the Roland Q. Leavell Professor of Evangelism and most recently as the director of the Seminary’s Leavell Center for Evangelism and Church Health.
 From its beginning until 1953, the school was located at 1220 Washington Avenue, in the heart of the Garden District of residential New Orleans.
-The current campus, at 3939 Gentilly Boulevard was purchased in 1947.
+During the presidency of Roland Q. Leavell, the current campus at 3939 Gentilly Boulevard was purchased in 1947.
 The landmark entrance gates and fence from the Garden District mansion now are located on the front block of the Gentilly campus.
-The current property, once a 75-acre pecan orchard, has been transformed into a beautiful campus with more than 100 buildings.
-More than 20,000 men and women have prepared for ministry at New Orleans Baptist Theological Seminary.
+The current property, once a 75-acre pecan orchard, has been transformed into a beautiful campus with 12 additional acres and more than 70 buildings.